JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 - What is the status of ICL visualization and prompt based explanation?

-- <ins>Evaluate the attention placed on the prompt both for pretrained and finetuned models</ins>

 It seems that a finetuned model for classification should be more closely attending to the prompt than a model which is simply generating new text.
 The reasoning is that a generative model is focused on attending to the new text to create local coherence.
 This is not the case with a finetuned model.
 However, it is possible that in reality the pretrained model has just as much attention on the prompt until multiple tokens have been generated.

 Perhaps this is the reason that MLM are better at NLU.
 They learn to attend very closely to the prompt with little self-attention.

-- When local coherence is eroded and factual errors are made, is the mistake attributable to the attention?
+- <ins>When local coherence is eroded and factual errors are made, is the mistake attributable to the attention? </ins>

 If a language model attends to the prompt it may make errors regarding local coherence.
 Is it typical that local factual errors and local coherence errosion coincide with attention primarily on the prompt?